Multi-Layer Cycle Benchmarking for high-accuracy error characterization: The example of a single gate

 \section{The example of a single \cz gate}

-Let us focus on a system with $n=2$ qubits and on a layer $C$ consisting of a single \cz gate between the two qubits, a simple-yet-instructive example to discuss the limited learnability of Pauli noise.
+Let us provide more detail about the simple-yet-instructive example of a system with $n=2$ qubits and on a layer $C$ consisting of a single \cz gate between the two qubits.
 The fifteen non-trivial Pauli operators $P_\alpha \in \mathbb{P}_2$ are listed in the first row of Tab.~\ref{tab:conjugation} in the main text, while the second row shows their conjugation under $C$.
-Since there are only three orbits with cardinality one, associated with the Pauli strings $\alpha \in \{IZ,ZI,ZZ\}$, the three corresponding Pauli fidelities are the only ones that can be determined with high accuracy using standard \gls{cb}.
-See, for example, the setup in Fig.~\ref{fig:cb_cz}(a) that can measure $A_{ZZ}(f_{ZZ})^d$ and, thus, determine with high accuracy the individual fidelity $f_{ZZ}$.
+Since there are only three orbits with cardinality one, associated with the Pauli strings $\alpha \in \{IZ,ZI,ZZ\}$, the three corresponding Pauli eigenvalues are the only ones that can be determined with high accuracy using standard \gls{cb} directly on the layer $C$.
+See, for example, the setup in Fig.~\ref{fig:cb_cz}(a) that can measure $A_{ZZ}(f_{ZZ})^d$ and, thus, determine with high accuracy the individual eigenvalue $f_{ZZ}$.
 All other orbits have cardinality $2$ (which is the largest possible since, in this case, $U_C^2=I$).
 In several cases, however, the Pauli operators belonging to the same orbit share the same two-qubit support (for example, $\mathcal{R}^C_{XX} = \mathcal{R}^C_{YY} = \{P_{XX},P_{YY}\}$).
-In these cases, the orbit's cardinality can be reduced to one by using interleaved \gls{cb} and, in particular, by inserting two extra $S$ gates after each execution of the layer $C$ (and then recompiling them with the following layer of \gls{sq} gates).
+In these cases, the orbit's cardinality can be reduced to one by inserting two extra $S$ gates after each execution of the layer $C$ (and then recompiling them with the following layer of \add{single-qubit} gates).
 This modifies the associated unitary as $U_{\bar C} = (S\otimes S) U_C$, providing us with the third row of Tab.~\ref{tab:conjugation} and, importantly, with four novel orbits with size one: $\mathcal{R}^{\bar C}_\alpha$ for $\alpha \in \{XX,XY,YX,YY\}$.
-An example of an interleaved \gls{cb} circuit that allows to determine $f_{XX}$ is shown in Fig.~\ref{fig:cb_cz}(b).
+An example of an interleaved \gls{cb} circuit that allows determining $f_{XX}$ is shown in Fig.~\ref{fig:cb_cz}(b).
 At this point, we are left with eight Pauli strings, which {can be} conveniently organized into two sets $\mathcal{S}_A = \{IX,IY,ZX,ZY\}$ and $\mathcal{S}_B = \{XI,YI,XZ,YZ\}$, whose associated orbits cannot be reduced to size one.
-This means that the Pauli fidelities corresponding to the elements of each set therefore cannot be determined individually with high accuracy.
-However, it is important to stress that, out of the $8$ DOF associated with these $8$ fidelities, the \gls{cb} protocols still allows us to determine $6$ independent high-accuracy constraints on the products of fidelity pairs, thus leaving us with only $2$ unlearnable DOF.
+This means that the Pauli eigenvalues corresponding to the elements of each set therefore cannot be determined individually with high accuracy.
+However, it is important to stress that, out of the $8$ DOF associated with these $8$ eigenvalues, the \gls{cb} protocols still allows us to determine $6$ independent high-accuracy constraints on the products of eigenvalue pairs, thus leaving us with only $2$ unlearnable DOF.
 Indeed, focusing on set $\mathcal{S}_A$, one can determine the product $f_{IX}f_{ZX}$, as shown in Fig.~\ref{fig:cb_cz}(c), as well as $f_{IY}f_{ZY}$ and $f_{IX}f_{ZY}$ (the fourth product is not independent since $f_{IY}f_{ZX} = (f_{IY}f_{ZY})(f_{IX}f_{ZX})/(f_{IX}f_{ZY})$).
 The same applies to the other set $\mathcal{S}_B$.
-All in all, this example shows that a single \cz gate is associated with $2$ unlearnable DOF, which cannot be determined using CB protocols and which can be (non-unambiguously) identified with fidelities $f_{IX}$ and $f_{XI}$.
+All in all, this example shows that a single \cz gate is associated with $2$ unlearnable DOF, which cannot be determined using CB protocols and which can be (non-unambiguously) identified with eigenvalues $f_{IX}$ and $f_{XI}$.
 These results mirror the findings discussed in Ref.~\cite{Chen2023Jan} for a single CNOT gate.